-Thank you for choosing to evaluate the 8e6 Technologies R3000 Internet Filter.
-The R3000 tracks end users' online activity, and can be configured to block specific Web sites or service ports, thereby protecting your organization against lost productivity, network bandwidth issues, and possible legal problems that can result from the misuse of Internet resources.
+The R3000 can be configured to block specific Web sites or service ports, thereby protecting your organization against lost productivity, network bandwidth issues, and possible legal problems that can result from the misuse of Internet resources.
 This product also features expansive library categories, instant message and peer-to-peer blocking, user authentication, and intuitive screens and fields for ease of use when configuring and maintaining the server, as well as managing user and group filtering profiles.